Kids in Glass Houses

-Kids in Glass Houses are a Welsh rock band from Cardiff.
-The band's name was inspired by the lyrics "not throwing stones at you anymore" from the Glassjaw song "Tip Your Bartender".
-The band achieved success on the strength of the singles "Give Me What I Want" and "Saturday" off their debut album Smart Casual in 2008.
+Kids in Glass Houses are a Welsh pop rock band from Cardiff.
+The band achieved success on the strength of the singles "Give Me What I Want" and "Saturday" from their debut album Smart Casual in 2008.
 The band released their second album Dirt in early 2010, releasing four singles, most notably "Matters at All".
 The band's third album, In Gold Blood, was released on 15 August 2011.
 Their fourth album, Peace, was released on 30 September 2013.
+The band announced their split in January 2014 and played their final show at Cardiff's Great Hall on 31 October 2014.

+The band announced their reunion on 30 August 2022 and played their first show on 26 May 2023, 15 years to the day that Smart Casual was released.
+The band went on to release their fifth album, Pink Flamingo, on 25 October 2024.

 History

-Beginnings (2003–2007)
+Beginnings (2004–2007)

-The quintet had a series of support slots during late 2006 and early 2007, playing alongside Lostprophets, Thirty Seconds to Mars, Hundred Reasons, Manic Street Preachers and The Goo Goo Dolls and Fall Out Boy In the band's early stages, they also shared the stage with the likes of Funeral for a Friend and The Used on the Taste of Chaos 2005 UK tour in Cardiff.
+The band's name is inspired by the lyrics "not throwing stones at you anymore" from the Glassjaw song "Tip Your Bartender".
+The quintet had a series of support slots during late 2006 and early 2007, playing alongside Thirty Seconds to Mars, Hundred Reasons, Manic Street Preachers and The Goo Goo Dolls and Fall Out Boy.
+In the band's early stages, they also shared the stage with the likes of Funeral for a Friend and The Used on the Taste of Chaos 2005 UK tour in Cardiff.
 They released their debut full-length EP E-Pocalypse! on 9 October 2006.

 During their time as an unsigned band, the band garnered a rare and unprecedented amount of press and support from rock media, including Kerrang! and NME as well as BBC Radio 1 and XFM.
-In a television interview Lostprophets vocalist Ian Watkins claimed that "relatively unknown bands such as Kids in Glass Houses are a lot better than a lot of known bands out there."

 In August 2007, the band were nominated for Best British Newcomer at the Kerrang!
 Awards, where the group were beaten to the award by Gallows.
-Despite Kids in Glass Houses' disappointment at not winning, fellow countrymen Lostprophets brought the band up on stage with them to claim their own award.
-During the run up to the awards, Kids in Glass Houses played a special show, titled The Day of Rock, inside Zavvi on Oxford Street, London, alongside Enter Shikari, Fightstar, The Answer and Turisas.
+During the run up to the awards, Kids in Glass Houses played a special show, titled The Day of Rock alongside Enter Shikari, Fightstar, The Answer and Turisas.

 During October 2007, the band completed a 16 date headline tour of the UK supported by London's Tonight Is Goodbye (now Futures) and friends of the bands rotating on the tour – Saidmike (now Straight Lines) and The New 1920.
 Following that they supported fellow Welshmen Funeral for a Friend, on their December 2007 UK tour.